Myles Martel: Honors

 Martel has received numerous honors, including the George Washington Honor Medal from the Freedoms Foundation.
 The University of Connecticut presented him with their Distinguished Alumni Award for Outstanding Professional Achievement, and he was inducted into Temple University's School of Communication and Theater Hall of Fame.
 Martel delivered the Andrew W. Mellon Fund Lecture at Oxford University.

 Martel was awarded the 2013 University of Connecticut (UConn) Alumni Association University Service Award "in recognition of volunteer efforts that have enriched the depth and stature of UConn."

 Community involvement

 Martel served on the board of directors of the University of Connecticut Alumni Association and chaired the advisory board of its College of Liberal Arts and Sciences.
-He is on the graduate faculty at Temple University.
+He has taught a graduate course on leadership at Temple University.

 Lecture series at both the University of Connecticut and Temple University were created in his name.

 In 2007, Martel initiated and led a University of Connecticut Alumni Association project to build a memorial honoring the university's students who have died while serving the United States during wartime.
 "The Ultimate Sacrifice Memorial" was completed in 2008 and stands on the college's main campus in Storrs, CT.

-In 2013 to celebrate the 150th anniversary of Abraham Lincoln's Gettysburg Address, Martel chairs the "In Lincoln's Footsteps" speech contest.
+In 2013 to celebrate the 150th anniversary of Abraham Lincoln's Gettysburg Address, Martel chaired the "In Lincoln's Footsteps" speech contest.